vespa-engine/blog/_posts/2023-06-28-announcing-vector-streaming-search.md

 ## Key takeaways

 If you want to do vector search over personal data, the ANN indexes usually offered by vector databases are a poor solution because of their high cost and inability to surface all of the user’s most relevant data.
 By using Vespa’s vector streaming search you reduce cost by an order of magnitude while getting all the user’s relevant data.
 In addition, you can combine this solution with metadata search, hybrid text search, advanced relevance and grouping with little additional cost.

-Try it out now with Vespa 8.184.20, fully open source or on the [Vespa Cloud](https://cloud.vespa.ai/), by cloning our
+Try it out now by cloning the open source
 [vector streaming search sample application](https://github.com/vespa-engine/sample-apps/tree/master/vector-streaming-search).
+Run it yourself on Vespa 8.181.15 or higher, or deploy it for free on the [Vespa Cloud](https://cloud.vespa.ai/).